MartinPankraz/sap-hacker-in-a-day/student/quest3.md

 [< Quest 2 ](quest2.md) - **[🏠Home](../README.md)** - [ Quest 4 >](quest4.md)

+In quest 2 you were part of the red team and have compromised a login to SAP using the Fiori Launchpad.
+That action left a trail on the SAP audit log.
+Now, it's time to **switch to the blue team** and analyze the catch with Microsoft Sentinel for SAP.

+## 🎯 Objectives

-In quest 2 you have logged in to SAP using the Fiori Launchpad.
-That action leaves a trail on the SAP audit log.
-SIEM tools like [Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/) can pick this up and run automatic analytics on it.
-In this quest, you will analyze your log entry, identify the out-of-the-box rule that fired on your activity, and create a playbook (aka [Azure LogicApps](https://learn.microsoft.com/en-us/azure/logic-apps/)) to forward the alert to your SOC ([Security Operations Center](https://www.microsoft.com/en-us/security/business/security-101/what-is-a-security-operations-center-soc)) Microsoft Teams channel for notification.
+SIEM tools like [Microsoft Sentinel](https://learn.microsoft.com/azure/sentinel/) can pick this up and run automatic analytics on it.
+In this quest, you will analyze your log entry, identify the out-of-the-box rule that fired on your activity, and create a playbook (aka [Azure LogicApps](https://learn.microsoft.com/azure/logic-apps/)) to forward the alert to your SOC ([Security Operations Center](https://www.microsoft.com/security/business/security-101/what-is-a-security-operations-center-soc)) Microsoft Teams channel for notification.

 ### Login to Azure Portal

 Login with your user (e.g. user1@bestruncorp.onmicrosoft.com) to the [Azure Portal](https://portal.azure.com).
 <p align="center" width="100%">
 <img alt="Step 1" src="assets/quest3/3-1.png"  width="600">
 </p>

 ### Open Microsoft Sentinel

 In the search bar, enter "Sentinel", and click on Microsoft Sentinel under the search results.
 <p align="center" width="100%">
 <img alt="Step 2" src="assets/quest3/3-2.png"  width="600">
 </p>

-Microsoft Sentinel leverages Log Analytics Workspaces ([LAW](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview)) as a fundamental component for its operations.
+Microsoft Sentinel leverages Log Analytics Workspaces ([LAW](https://learn.microsoft.com/azure/azure-monitor/logs/log-analytics-workspace-overview)) as a fundamental component for its operations.
 Essentially, Log Analytics Workspaces serve as a logical container for logs, enabling Sentinel to collect, analyze, and act on telemetry data from various sources, including Azure and on-premises environments.

 Select the **dsagwslaw** LAW.
 <p align="center" width="100%">